Trade directory · Alexandria metro · Louisiana

 Inspection Schedule

 Rough-in inspection before covering work, final inspection before energizing.
-Schedule 24 hours in advance through city building department.
-Some projects require multiple inspections.
+Schedule 24 hours in advance with city inspector.
+Failed inspections require re-inspection fee and delay.

 §4